FlyingDomotic/domoticz-mqttmapper-plugin/README.md

     }
 ```

 Here, `options` contains the options used to create the device.
-Obviously, I don't find a full list.
-DeviceOptions.md contains the few ones I've found.
-I'll update it when finding new values.
+Obviously, I don't find a full list, I put a partial one at end of this document.

 ```ts
     "Beed room temperature": {